 Then pour and enjoy!

 The Kalita Wave is a drip coffee brewer that comes in two sizes, the 155 and 185.
 For those who enjoy single cups of coffee at a time, such as in the morning before work, the 155 suffices.
-If you regularly gulp down at least two cups of coffee before getting your day started, the bigger 185 size should work well for you.
+The bigger 185 size is best for you if you enjoy drinking two or more cups of coffee each morning.

 Although brewing coffee in the Kalita Wave is more effort-intensive, you can control the entire brewing process to ensure you get your coffee just how you like it.
 That’s why the Kalita name is a favorite among coffee lovers!